 “And I used to do that on my blog.
 My first blog had nine tabs, and it was Health and Wellness, Law of Attraction, Career and Money… And I was trying to do all of those things all at the same time.
 And you end up speaking to nobody.
 And it can be very, very overwhelming.
 So it’s just so much better if you just go simple, simple, simple.
 You don’t need to solve all the problems of your client’s life stage forever.”

 And teachers are basically trained to give more and more and more.
 We do it for the kids.
 We just do it because it’s our job.
 We work beyond contract hours.
-You know the latest estimate is that the average teacher works 70 hours a week and you know, it’s just ingrained.
+You know the latest estimate is that the average teacher works 70 hours a week – it’s just ingrained.

 Denise asks how we can use our teacher brains to help keep things simple.
 “If you had a kindergarten class, you are not trying to teach them kindy, first, second, third, fourth grade math all at the same time, because that would be ridiculous.
 Yet we try and do that with our clients and go, ‘Okay, well I’m gonna solve this problem, but I’m gonna solve all of these problems that they might have in the future that aren’t even a problem yet.’
 So I think that’s a really good distinction.
 It wouldn’t be like that in teaching, so why do I think I have to do this in my business?”